nickyiliwang0000/h/stuff-you-need-to-know/show-n-tell.md

 Below you'll find some preliminary instructions on how to prep for your Show & Tell week, the date you'll be presenting, and a list of possible topics to cover!
 You're welcome to choose anything from the list at any point but once it's taken, it can't be repeated. **Please DM Charlotte on slack to claim a topic!** If you want to pick an out-of-the-box topic on something that's not listed here, please send me a message to get it approved!

-We'll have a practice session **Thursday at 4pm** during the week of your presentation in the back classroom!
+We'll have a practice session, usually **Thursday at 4pm** during the week of your presentation in the back classroom!
+If the time and place changes, don't worry you'll receive a reminder on Monday!
 Don't feel pressured to have a completed, polished presentation ready - we'll talk more in depth about the logistics of the presentations, have everyone do a timed runthrough and I'll offer some notes and advice before the big day!

 ## The How:
 You'll each be presenting on your topic for *3 minutes*.
 Your topics don't have to be related - you're presenting individually, not as a group, so don't worry about coordinating!
 You definitely do not have to be an expert on the subject but you'll want to gather enough info to tell us: